MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 `Enable-PSSessionConfiguration` removes the **Deny_All** setting from the security descriptor of the affected session configurations, turns on the listener that accepts requests on any IP address, and restarts the WinRM service.
-Beginning in Windows PowerShell 3.0, `Enable-PSSessionConfiguration` also sets the value of the **Enabled** property of the session configuration (`WSMan:\<computer>\PlugIn\<SessionConfigurationName>\Enabled`) to True.
+Beginning in PowerShell 3.0, `Enable-PSSessionConfiguration` also sets the value of the **Enabled** property of the session configuration (`WSMan:\<computer>\PlugIn\<SessionConfigurationName>\Enabled`) to True.
 However, `Enable-PSSessionConfiguration` does not remove or change the **Network_Deny_All** (`AccessMode=Local`) security descriptor setting that allows only users of the local computer to use to the session configuration.

-The `Enable-PSSessionConfiguration` cmdlet calls the `Set-WSManQuickConfig` cmdlet.
-However, it should not be used to enable remoting on the computer.
-Instead, use the more comprehensive cmdlet, `Enable-PSRemoting`.

 ## EXAMPLES

 ### Example 1: Re-enable the default session

-This command re-enables the **Microsoft.PowerShell** default session configuration on the computer.
+This example re-enables the **Microsoft.PowerShell** default session configuration on the computer.

 ```powershell
 Enable-PSSessionConfiguration